-Everything in Order: Time Span (3 to 5 Years Before Succession) Make sure your policies and manuals are up to date internally.
-Scout out a potential successor.
-Make sure they are capable of taking on the responsibility.
-Create a list of all vendors, suppliers, etc. that you work with.
-Create a contact list of customers, members, board members, etc. that are involved with the business.
-Look over your business plan and make appropriate changes.
+1. Everything in Order: Time Span (3 to 5 Years Before Succession)

+- □ Make sure your policies and manuals are up to date internally. - □ Scout out a potential successor.
+Make sure they are capable of taking on the responsibility. - □ Create a list of all vendors, suppliers, etc. that you work with. - □ Create a contact list of customers, members, board members, etc. that are involved with the business. - □ Look over your business plan and make appropriate changes.
 If you do not have one, contact the Baraga County EDC, and we can assist.

-Who to Contact: Cut Off (1 to 2 Years Before Succession) Contact a Financial Advisor to evaluate your business.
-Have an Attorney assist you in preparing legal documents.
-(Drafting confidentiality agreements between buyers, family members and/or internal employees; purchase agreements; etc. Start talking with a Realtor if selling your business.
-Start taiking with a Realton in Selling your business.
-Business Change: Cut Off (1 to 1.5 Years Before Succession) Business Change: Cut Off (1 to 1.5 Years Before Succession) Inform your employees of the business change that will occur.
-Inform your employees of the business change that will occur.
-Inform your employees of the business change that will occur.
-Make any final changes to manuals, policy procedures, etc. If you have a Board of Directors, let them know of the change as well if you have not done so already.
-(The time and manner in which this is done may be spelled out in your bylaws) Inform your employees of the business change that will occur.
-Make any final changes to manuals, policy procedures, etc. If you have a Board of Directors, let them know of the change as well if you have not done so Inform your employees of the business change that will occur.
-Make any final changes to manuals, policy procedures, etc. If you have a Board of Directors, let them know of the change as well if you have not done so already.
-(The time and manner in which this is done may be spelled out in your bylaws) If you want to succeed the business to a family member or a current employee, let the person(s) Inform your employees of the business change that will occur.
-Make any final changes to manuals, policy procedures, etc. If you have a Board of Directors, let them know of the change as well if you have not done so already.
-(The time and manner in which this is done may be spelled out in your bylaws) If you want to succeed the business to a family member or a current employee, let the person(s) know.
+2. Who to Contact: Cut Off (1 to 2 Years Before Succession)

+- □ Contact a Financial Advisor to evaluate your business. - Have an Attorney assist you in preparing legal documents.
+(Drafting confidentiality agreements between buyers, family members and/or internal employees; purchase agreements; etc. - □ Start talking with a Realtor if selling your business.

+3. Business Change: Cut Off (1 to 1.5 Years Before Succession)

+- □ Inform your employees of the business change that will occur. - □ Make any final changes to manuals, policy procedures, etc. - □ If you have a Board of Directors, let them know of the change as well if you have not done so already.
+(The time and manner in which this is done may be spelled out in your bylaws) - If you want to succeed the business to a family member or a current employee, let the person(s) know.
 Begin to train the employee(s) on the day-to-day operations.

-Succession: Cut Off (The Year of Succession) Inform your employees of the business change that will occur.
-Make any final changes to manuals, policy procedures, etc. If you have a Board of Directors, let them know of the change as well if you have not done so already.
-(The time and manner in which this is done may be spelled out in your bylaws) If you want to succeed the business to a family member or a current employee, let the person(s) know.
-Begin to train the employee(s) on the day-to-day operations.
+4. Succession: Cut Off (The Year of Succession)

+- Have all documents ready and in order.
+This would include: legal, financial, checklists, etc. - □ Finish remaining items on the checklist above if you have not done so already. - □ Make sure to take time for yourself.

+KEWEENAW BAY AND BEYOND BARAGA COUNTY ECONOMIC DEVELOPMENT CORPORATION